 My bro in Australia recently emailed an inspiring story to his siblings here in New Zealand about a little Aussie battler (battler: an ordinary person who perseveres through adversity).
 He thought that in these pandemic days, we could do with a little uplifting.
 I was immediately suspicious.
-My bro, although a decent enough man – one doesn’t get exuberant over one’s siblings; it’s simply not done – doesn’t normally ‘do’ warm and fuzzy.
+My bro, although a decent enough man in his own way (one doesn’t get exuberant over one’s siblings; it’s simply not done) doesn’t normally ‘do’ warm and fuzzy.
 It’s possible that the snake bite he recently suffered may have altered his view on life, although that might only be my take on this new behaviour of his.

 Anyway, he shared this story with us, even though he acknowledged that it puts his snake bite story in the shade.
 He’s now working on embellishing that.
 But it will still take a lot to beat this story about a boy and his horse companion –

 LENNIE AND GINGER MICK